DBpackage/GraphDTA-DTI/README.md

-23.11.05 Fixed Code Error with making testset in processing_data.py
+23.11.05 Bug Fixed with making testset in processing_data.py

+23.11.07 Update README about validation.
+Plan to upload some codes for training with valid/test.

-23.11.07 Add processing_data_valid.py and fixed training_validation.py for adding validation dataset during training.
+23.11.
+(Not available now) Add processing_data_valid.py and fixed training_validation.py for adding validation dataset during training.

 # Resources: